Supporting Critically Endangered Animals

 Rhinos

-The Baton Rouge Zoo Foundation, through its partnership with the D.A.G.E.
-(Dedicated to Animals, Global Education) program, is committed to protecting one of the planet’s most threatened species—the rhinoceros.
-In 1900, over one million rhinos roamed the earth.
+The Baton Rouge Zoo Foundation, through its support of the AZA’s SAFE (Saving Animals From Extinction) program, is committed to protecting one of the planet’s most threatened species—the rhinoceros.
+In 1900, more than one million rhinos roamed the earth.
 Today, due to intense poaching and habitat loss, some species have fewer than 45 individuals remaining in the wild.
-The illegal trade in rhino horn—driven by the false belief in its medicinal value in traditional practices—has fueled a black-market price of up to $100,000 per kilogram, making rhinos a target for poachers and organized crime.
-Beyond poaching, rhinos face shrinking habitats due to agricultural expansion and conflict zones that hinder conservation work.
-The Baton Rouge Zoo Foundation supports on-the-ground solutions such as anti-poaching patrols, surveillance systems, emergency veterinary care, and rhino conservancies working in partnership with local governments.
-By investing in these critical efforts through D.A.G.E., the Foundation is helping to ensure a future for rhinos in the wild.
+The illegal trade in rhino horn—driven by the false belief in its medicinal value—has pushed black-market prices to as much as $100,000 per kilogram, making rhinos prime targets for poachers and organized crime.
+Beyond poaching, rhinos face shrinking habitats due to agricultural expansion and conflict zones that limit conservation efforts.
+The Baton Rouge Zoo Foundation supports critical on-the-ground solutions such as anti-poaching patrols, surveillance systems, emergency veterinary care, and rhino conservancies working in collaboration with local governments.
+By investing in these vital efforts through SAFE, the Foundation is helping secure a future for rhinos in the wild.

 Shutterstock 2409623505